iEmergent’s Approach to Accurate Mortgage Opportunity Forecasting

 Volume accuracy percentages for various levels of geography and time horizons.

 We also forecast various segments, including race/ethnicity.
 Our accuracy rates for these breakdowns continually exceed industry expectations.
-Our Q4 forecast, made in December 2022, for 2023, is summarized as follows at the national level:
+For 2024, our Q4 forecast (made in December 2023) accuracy is at the national level for each borrower race/ethnicity group was:

-Our overall national accuracy also remains in line with—and often higher than—other major national forecasts, despite (or likely thanks to) our very different bottom-up approach.
-However, our focus remains on market-level, segmented forecasts that help lenders take action to grow originations and meet sales goals.
+Our overall national accuracy remains in line with—and often higher than—other major national forecasts, despite (or likely thanks to) our very different bottom-up approach.
+And our focus on market-level, segmented forecasts continues to help lenders take action to grow originations and meet sales goals.

 Today’s mortgage lending market is challenging—lenders are having to do more with less, and competition is sky high.
 Knowing where loans will be in your markets—and which borrowers are expected to take out those loans—is like having a crystal ball.